Loanho314/SAF-Argumentation/README.md

 Though the code is still in active development, it is possible that the system will improve.

 Perform the following steps:
 - To use, create a location where you store the DLGP.
-You can store datasets in the created folder.
+You can store datasets in the created folder, i.e., the "data" folder.
 - Clone a repository to your local computer using a Github link.
 - Go to the directory where your source code is, i.e., .\SAF-Argumentation\code
 - Use the command to run:
-   javac Experiment1.java
+   mvn exec:java -Dexec.mainClass="fr.lirmm.graphik.NAry.Experiment1"

 # Status
 This application is still under development.
 We will update a new version to support OWL2, RDF and DLGP input without performing the translation steps.